php/php-langspec/spec/php-spec-draft.md

 **Semantics**

-The members of a trait are those specified by its *trait-member-declaration*s, and the members from any other traits it uses.
+The members of a trait are those specified by its
+<i>trait-member-declaration</i>s, and the members from any other traits it
+uses.

 A trait may contain the following members: